alexarch21/history-explorer-card/README.md

 showUnavailable: false
 ```

+### Compass arrow graphs

+Entities representing a directional angle value, like a bearing or direction, can be displayed using a timeline of compass arrows.
+This is especially useful for visualizing wind directions:

+.. image ..

+Compass arrow graphs use the `arrowline` type and can be used in both dynamically and statically added entities.
+See the *Customizing dynamically added graphs* section for an example of the former and the advanced YAML example for the latter.

 ### Customizing state colors

 The default colors used for the states shown on timeline graphs can be customized in many different ways.
 Customizing is done by adding the statesColor key to the card YAML.
 Colors act on device classes, domains or global states.
 You can, for example, have distinct colors for the on and off states of your motion sensors and your door sensors, even if they're both binary sensors.